 ๐ถ๐‘œ๐‘›๐‘๐‘™๐‘ข๐‘ ๐‘–๐‘œ๐‘›

-The Galatian crisis serves as a timeless warning.
-Whenever external practices are elevated to define spiritual identity or determine access to grace, the gospel itself is endangered.
-In certain expressions of Kerala Pentecostalism, sincere efforts toward holiness have, at times, resulted in the elevation of cultural practices—such as rejection of ornaments, white clothing, and visible simplicity—to a level that functionally rivals the grace of Christ.
+The Galatian crisis serves as a timeless warning to the church.
+Whenever external practices are allowed to define spiritual identity or determine access to grace, the gospel itself is at risk.
+In certain expressions of Kerala Pentecostalism, the elevation of outward markers such as non-adornment, specific dress codes, and visible simplicity has at times mirrored the error confronted by Paul in Galatia.

 Comments